Are we Seeking Safety Via Disconnection?

 However, our current entanglement in the chaotic web of disconnection, makes us numb into those losses.

 At least, we may find here a common ground: we are all wearing the suit of survival.
-A suit called “numbness" or “freeze".
+A suit called “numbness" or “high speed".
 Or even a suit named "to please or fawn".

 Maybe this disconnection makes us feel safe - because we are no threat to everyone else, when we avoid showing our intense feelings or our visceral disagreement.
 Our environment is already so charged that our expression could put us into more trouble.
-Or maybe we just believe to not have any other option.
+Or maybe we are caught by the "ongoing movement into the next thing" and believe to not have any other option.

 Naturally, I talk here about freedom.
 And consequently about it’s opposite - trauma.